You never know who is behind the curtain

 I recently took time to visit a former colleague in one of our senior living communities.
 We had a wonderful discussion about “old times,” events we experienced and people we knew 30 to nearly 40 years ago.

-“You know,” I mused as we spoke, “I wonder if the people here really know who this person is—not who he is, of course, but in terms of the history of our organization, of his role in that?”
+“You know,” I mused as we spoke, “I wonder if the people who provide care” to my friend, “really know who this person is—not who he is, of course, but in terms of the history of our organization, of his role in that?”

 The receptionist thought not.